jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 3. HTTPS tunnel (for example Cloudflare Tunnel) that only exposes the reverse proxy.

 The common rule:
-**nothing ever exposes the raw LLM service directly – only the reverse proxy on 443.**
+**nothing ever exposes the raw LLM service directly -- only the reverse proxy on 443.**

 ---

-### 2.5.1 SSH local tunnel → web UI
+### 2.5.1 SSH local tunnel -> web UI

-This is the simplest pattern if you’re the only user and you’re comfortable with SSH.
+This is the simplest pattern if you're the only user and you're comfortable with SSH.

 **What it does**